 A Customer Feedback Procedure exists under the control of Quality, in order to ensure that customer feedback is solicited, identified, formalised, logged, an action plan is put in place and the feedback is followed through to satisfactory resolution.
 This procedure describes handling mechanisms for both concerns (where the action plan will involve appropriate corrective action) and commendations (where the action plan will encourage dissemination of best practice).
 A Lessons Learned Capture Plan/Workshop is also in place to allow Panavia staff to identify improvements in performance, procedures, processes, approach or strategy which may benefit the customer, arising from experience gained on current or historic business.

-Performance Measurement Parameters have been developed at company level (Key Performance Indicators) as part of the Quality Management System and a significant number of these are aimed at gauging and improving customer satisfaction.
+Performance Measurement Parameters have been developed at company level (Key Performance Indicators) as part of the Business and Quality Management System and a significant number of these are aimed at gauging and improving customer satisfaction.

 Whilst metrics and statistics provide an essential foundation in establishing customer satisfaction, Panavia is highly conscious that ‘softer’ and less tangible concepts such as trust and appropriate behaviours are also vital in establishing a relationship based on reliability and professionalism, and hence in enhancing customer satisfaction.
 These concepts, whilst no less important, are nevertheless difficult if not impossible to measure.
 Panavia has therefore also established a set of guidelines which lay out the company’s expectations of all staff when involved in customer interface.
 This is entitled the ‘Charter of Behaviours in Dealings with Panavia Customers’.